rumca-js/webtoolkit/README.md

  - CrawlerInterface - Standard interface for crawler implementations
  - HandlerInterface - Allows implementing custom handlers for different use cases

 Crawlers are different means of obtaining Internet data.
 Examples: requests, selenium, playwright, httpx, curlcffi.
+This package does not provide them, to make it more clean and neat.

 Handlers are classes that allows automatic deduction of links, places, video codes from links, or data.
 Examples: youtube handler can use yt-dlp to obtain channel video list, or obtain channel ID, etc.